INT-NIT/BEP032tools/README.md

 Subject.
 An animal that was included in the study.
 Session.
 A temporal grouping of experimental data recorded in a given animal, on a given day.
 There can be several sessions on the same day if the recording settings are modified between sessions or if the recording needs to be interrupted and restarted.

+Feel free to post issues or help by  contributing on github developer's page :  <https://github.com/INT-NIT/AnDOChecker>

 ## 2.Directory organization and naming

 ### 2.1 Dataset directory